bloominstituteoftechnology/node-api3-guided-solution/README-lesson-plan.md

 ### You Do (estimated time 5 mins)

 Ask students to install and use a `morgan`.
-Hint them to follow a link to `morgan` on Training Kit and read the documentation on how to use it.
+Hint them to follow a link to `morgan` on Canvas and read the documentation on how to use it.

 Solution.